-Shannett is a Partner in the Regulatory Team providing regulatory advice predominantly in the health and social care sector.
-She is also a member of the private prosecutions team providing advice to individuals, business and charities in respect of prosecutions were traditional agencies are unwilling or unable to act.
+Shannett is a Partner in the Regulatory Team having trained in the NHS and commenced her career exclusively defending doctors.
+She provides regulatory advice predominantly in the health and social care and education sectors.
+Shannett has vast experience advising regulated individuals, businesses such as clinics and care homes and students in respect of disciplinary investigations.
+She is a member of the private prosecutions team providing advice to individuals, business and charities in respect of prosecutions were traditional agencies are unwilling or unable to act.
+In addition Shannett has built up a significant niche in advising investors and businesses in the cannabis sector.